-The mission of Wilmington College is to educate, inspire and prepare each student for a life of service and success.
+The purpose of Wilmington College is to educate, inspire, and prepare each student for a life of success and service.

-To fulfill that mission, Wilmington College provides a high quality undergraduate and graduate educational environment shaped by the traditions of the liberal arts, career preparation and the distinctive practices of the Religious Society of Friends (Quakers).
-By offering academic programs, practical experience and co-curricular activities in a variety of settings to students from diverse backgrounds, the College leads students to gain an awareness of the world, to acquire knowledge of career and vocation and to seek truth and social justice.
+To fulfill that purpose, Wilmington College provides a high quality undergraduate and graduate education shaped by the traditions of the liberal arts, career preparation, and the distinctive values of the Religious Society of Friends (Quakers).
+By offering academic programs, practical experience, and co-curricular activities in a variety of settings to students from diverse backgrounds, the College leads students to gain an awareness of the world, to acquire knowledge of career and vocation, and to seek truth and social justice.

-In keeping with the rich heritage of the liberal arts, the College seeks to educate the whole person - intellectual, emotional, physical, and spiritual - in ways that foster critical thinking, reflection, the free exchange of ideas, open inquiry, respect for all persons and a desire for lifelong learning.
+In keeping with the rich heritage of the liberal arts, the College seeks to educate the whole person - intellectual, emotional, physical, and spiritual - in ways that foster critical thinking, reflection, the free exchange of ideas, open inquiry, tolerance, and a desire for lifelong learning.
 The liberal arts are integrated with career preparation to help students develop the knowledge and skills to succeed in a career or further education.

-As an academic community, Wilmington College is rooted in historic Quaker values, also known as testimonies, which include integrity, service, stewardship, equality, peace and social justice and respect for all persons.
-These historic testimonies motivate those who learn and work at the College to make positive contributions to their professions and their communities.
+As an academic community, Wilmington College is rooted in historic Quaker values that include integrity, service, simplicity, equality, peace and social justice, and respect for all persons.
+These values motivate those who learn and work at Wilmington College to make positive contributions to their professions and their communities.